 The 19th-ranked program recently made Value Colleges' Top 50 Best Health Informatics Master’s Degree list — which takes into account cost, average starting salary, and U.S. News & World Report rank.

-USF’s Master of Science in Health Informatics program is focused on training the next generation of informaticists in the art and science of health data analytics.
+USF’s Master of Science in Health Informatics program (MSHI) is focused on training the next generation of informaticists in the art and science of health data analytics.
 Healthcare and technical professionals learn everything from the basics of programming to cutting-edge statistical and machine learning methods in interprofessional, project-based classrooms.